Alternative to 12-Step Recovery Programs

 These alternative recovery programs seek to encourage clients to delve into their hearts, minds, and souls to discover what past events, painful experiences, or emotional disorders may have contributed to the development of a substance dependency.
 While CBT is often used in these programs, group therapy is de-emphasized.
 Many non-12-step programs substitute homeopathic treatments, such as amino acid therapy, for medications.
 Experiential and holistic therapies and activities help to foster personal growth and new self-awareness, revelations that assist in the individual CBT sessions.
-These activities may include yoga, massage, acupuncture, garden therapy, equine therapy, art and music therapy, and mindfulness training.
+These activities may include yoga, massage, garden therapy, equine therapy, art and music therapy, and mindfulness training.
 Non-12-step meetings, like SMART Recovery, are usually provided to encourage self-empowerment and offer added peer support.

 Non-12-Step Inpatient Programs More Flexible and Customizable

 Traditional 12-step based treatment programs tend to follow a rigid schedule with predetermined benchmarks for all clients to meet according to the treatment timeline.
 In contrast, non-12-step rehabs tend to adapt more easily to each client’s unique needs and pace.
 Case management focuses on customizing treatment protocol to the patient versus attempting to force a patient to adapt to a prescribed treatment regimen.

 Being able to adjust treatment to fit the client allows the non-12-step program to gain their trust and cooperation, with the client becoming a stakeholder in their own recovery.
 Pushing a client too soon into the next phase of recovery or allowing a client to languish too long at a certain phase both do a disservice to the client’s progression in recovery.
 The non-12-step flexible nimble format lends itself to be easily customized to the needs of the client.